greenham/ALttP-Leaderboard-Rules/Main Board/Variables/No Major Glitches/Master Sword.md

----

-## CATEGORY RULES
+## Master Sword NMG

 1. Timing starts on file select and ends upon collecting the Master Sword.

-2. Saving and quitting (S&Q) and intentionally dying to emulate a S&Q are allowed.
+2. Save & Quit is allowed.